annalieNK/100DaysofSwiftUI-Portfolio/Course Projects/SnowSeeker/README.md

 - Displaying extra information in the form of an alert,
 - Marking ski resorts as favorite.

-The data for the ski resorts are stored in the JSON file ``resorts.json``.

 The below figures show a preview of the SnowSeeker app.

 Ski Resorts                                  |  Detail View Top               | Detail View Bottom